RaihanEXE99/BINARYBEAST-MAIL-BOMBER/README.md

-So only the default server 👾
+So only default server 👾

-- - *However, default servers has many limitations*